NVIDIA's Options Frenzy: What You Need to Know - NVIDIA (NASDAQ:NVDA)

 Following our analysis of the options activities associated with NVIDIA, we pivot to a closer look at the company's own performance.

-20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
-Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Evercore ISI Group has decided to maintain their Outperform rating on NVIDIA, which currently sits at a price target of $214. * An analyst from Stifel has decided to maintain their Buy rating on NVIDIA, which currently sits at a price target of $212. * An analyst from Oppenheimer persists with their Outperform rating on NVIDIA, maintaining a target price of $225. * An analyst from Goldman Sachs downgraded its action to Buy with a price target of $200. * Consistent in their evaluation, an analyst from Cantor Fitzgerald keeps a Overweight rating on NVIDIA with a target price of $240.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * Consistent in their evaluation, an analyst from Morgan Stanley keeps a Overweight rating on NVIDIA with a target price of $210. * An analyst from Truist Securities persists with their Buy rating on NVIDIA, maintaining a target price of $228. * An analyst from Mizuho has decided to maintain their Outperform rating on NVIDIA, which currently sits at a price target of $205. * An analyst from TD Cowen has decided to maintain their Buy rating on NVIDIA, which currently sits at a price target of $235. * An analyst from Baird has decided to maintain their Outperform rating on NVIDIA, which currently sits at a price target of $225.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest NVIDIA options trades with real-time alerts from Benzinga Pro.